Who you're hiring in Rome

 Case study: CAF Italia — Corporate video production in Rome

-The final video was used for corporate communication and documentation purposes, presenting CAF Italia’s operational development and technological investment in its Rome facility.
+The final video was used for corporate communications and internal documentation, presenting CAF Italia's operational development and technological investment in Rome.

 Conference and event video production in Rome